 If You Invested $1000 In This Stock 20 Years Ago, Here's How Much You Would Have Today

-Union Pacific (NYSE:UNP) has outperformed the market over the past 20 years by 7.81% on an annualized basis.
+NVR (NYSE:NVR) has outperformed the market over the past 20 years by 11.19% on an annualized basis.

-Buying $1,000 In UNP: 20 years ago, an investor could have purchased 66.67 shares of Union Pacific at the time with $1,000.
-This investment in UNP would have produced an average annual return of 15.09%.
-Currently, Union Pacific has a market capitalization of $160.29 billion.
+Buying $1,000 In NVR: 20 years ago, an investor could have purchased 5.11 shares of NVR at the time with $1,000.
+This investment in NVR would have produced an average annual return of 18.47%.
+Currently, NVR has a market capitalization of $20.56 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.